martin-ockajak/automorph/README.md

 ## This is a preview of an upcoming release.
 Please do not attempt to use it but feel free to review.

-**Automorph** is an [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) client and server library for [Scala]( https://www.scala-lang.org/) providing an effortless way to invoke and expose remote APIs using [JSON-RPC]( https://www.jsonrpc.org/specification) and [Web-RPC](docs/Web-RPC.md) protocols.
+**Automorph** is an [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) client and server library for [Scala]( https://www.scala-lang.org/) providing an easy way to invoke and expose remote APIs using [JSON-RPC]( https://www.jsonrpc.org/specification) and [Web-RPC](docs/Web-RPC.md) protocols.

 * [Quick Start](docs/Quickstart.md)